makersacademy/airport_challenge/README.md

   - occasional stormy weather assumed to be 5% chance

   ## Status
-  - random weather tests/code currently not working
+  - random weather generated but not yet used in takeoff/landing
   - edge cases still to be defended against